lnw/nano-tori/README.md

 This software is published under a very permissive license to make it as useful as possible for a variety of usecases.
-If it is useful to you, especially in a scientific context, you are encouraged to cite XXX.
+If it is useful to you, especially in a scientific context, you are encouraged to cite:

+Magnetically Induced Current Densities in Toroidal Carbon Nanotubes, Kevin Reiter, Florian Weigend, Lukas Nico Wirz, Maria Dimitrova, and Dage Sundholm, The Journal of Physical Chemistry C,
+DOI: 10.1021/acs.jpcc.9b03769

 Some parts of ```geometry{2,3}.{hh,cc}``` and ```auxiliary.hh``` have been borrowed from http://ctcp.massey.ac.nz/index.php?group=&page=fullerenes .